oracle/cloudtestdrive/AppDev/cloud-native/Kubernetes/cloud-native-labs/Health-readiness-liveness/Health-liveness-readiness.md

 <details><summary><b>Self guided student - video introduction</b></summary>

 This video is an introduction to the Kubernetes health, readiness and liveness lab.
-Once you've watched it please press the "Back" button on your browser to return to the labs.
+Depending on your browser settings it may open in this tab / window or open a new one.
+Once you've watched it please return to this page to continue the labs.

 [![Kubernetes health, readiness and liveness lab Introduction Video](https://img.youtube.com/vi/z1dKR94TQOE/0.jpg)](https://youtu.be/z1dKR94TQOE "Kubernetes health, readiness and liveness lab introduction video")